 Candidates must be faculty, research scientists, postdocs or other full-time staff at OSU.
 Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D.).

 The candidate’s college or center must be willing to commit funding of $50,000 per year for three years to support the candidate’s invention research if s/he should be awarded the Moore Invention Fellowship.

 Candidates should send to the Research Office the following documents in sequence as a single pdf to firstname.lastname@example.org by 5 pm on December 14, 2017:

-Each college may submit a maximum of two nominations.
-Each Center or Institute that reports directly to the Research Office may submit two nominations.
+Each college may submit a maximum of two candidates for consideration.
+Each center or institute that reports directly to the Research Office may submit two candidates.